Last updated on July 9th, 2021 at 11:58 pm

 AdMob vs AppLovin: Payment and Earnings Report

 AdMob follows the monthly payment cycle.
 The minimum payout threshold is USD 20.
-It supports payment through a number of portals which include ACH, PayPal, and Wire Transfer.
-AppLovin pays publishers on a NET15 basis through a number of options such as PayPal, ACH and Wire Transfer.
+It supports payment through several portals which include ACH, PayPal, and Wire Transfer.
+AppLovin pays publishers on a NET15 basis through several options such as PayPal, ACH and Wire Transfer.
 The minimum payout threshold is USD 20.

-While Admob is a perfect ad network to monetize global traffic, AppLovin has expertise in monetizing traffic from North America and parts of EU.
-Also, the revenue varies from ad formats and both these mobile ad networks can be used together with any mediation platform like Mopub, Mobfox or Supersonic.
+While Admob is a whole ad network to monetize global traffic, AppLovin has expertise in monetizing traffic from North America and parts of the EU.
+Also, the revenue varies from ad formats, and both these mobile ad networks can be used together with any mediation platform like Mopub, Mobfox or Supersonic.
 We hope this article has been useful and expect your continued support to help us create more engaging content.

 - Best AdSense Alternative- Setupad

 - Best Contextual Ad Network- Media.net (Extra 10% for 3 months)